 Children’s Law Center of California (CLC) offers several opportunities for volunteers, undergraduate students, law students, MSW students, and practicing attorneys to learn more about our organization and get involved in our work at various commitment levels.
 These opportunities expose students to an array of child and family welfare issues.
 Learn more about ways to get involved below.

-We welcome the participation of volunteer attorneys, graduate students, and undergraduate students throughout the year.
+We welcome the participation of graduate students and undergraduate students throughout the year.